GeraldIhekwaba/Honeypot-Project/README.md

 2) **Software Tools**: Tools used to carry out the attack simulation and monitor the logs:

-- Terminal: The macOS terminal was used as the primary interface for simulating attacks on the honeypot by initiating SSH connections to the target machine.
+- Terminal: The macOS terminal is a command-line interface used to interact with the system, run scripts, and execute commands on macOS.
+- Splunk Universal Forwarder: A lightweight agent used to collect and forward log data to a Splunk Enterprise instance.
+- Splunk Enterprise: A software platform for indexing, searching, and visualizing large volumes of machine-generated data.